AlejandroCastillejo/shopping-list/README.md

 ## Installation

-To intall the app, first unzip the package and open a terminal on the root folder (which contains the 'package.json' file).
+To intall the app, first unzip or clone the package and open a terminal on the root folder (which contains the 'package.json' file).
 Then run: `yarn` or `npm install`.

 ## Run the app